dada79119/CashListApp/README.md

 The CashList is a accounting application.

-It add customerize calculator to bill the item.
+It add customize calculator to bill the item and chart analysis

 # How to play
-1. open **CashList.xcodeproj**
+1. open **CashList.xcworkspace**
 2. in xcode: **run**

 # App Screenshots